 What are your typical response times?

-A great example of a heating and air conditioning company that meets and exceeds this criteria is Total Comfort Services in Toledo, Ohio.
+A great example of a heating and air conditioning company that meets and exceeds this criteria is Vintage Heating and Air Conditioning in Toledo, Ohio.

 It will only take you a few minutes to ask the HVAC contractor these questions, but it can really go a long way toward making you confident with the company that you hire.
 You will know that they can do a good job and you can rest assured that you can trust their work and expertise.
 This gives you peace of mind and, in the long run, it is going to save you money since you will not have as many breakdowns.